 Since 2008, we have been working with multiple developers and architects on major projects that form the linchpin of regeneration plans for London’s King’s Cross area.
-At present, we have been completed nine buildings, with another two being developed.
+At present, we have completed nine buildings, with another two being developed.

 We first started on Pancras Square, which features six high-rise buildings and a central public space masterplanned by Allies and Morrison and Porphyrios Architects.
 This 2 ha wedge of land is sandwiched between King’s Cross and St Pancras stations, with individual blocks designed by high-profile architects such as David Chipperfield, Eric Parry, Dimitri Porphyrios and Rab Bennetts.

 Our involvement spanned from civil engineering enabling works for the development to the structural engineering of six of the landmark buildings.
 Initial work supported the outline planning application for the development and included a concept design for a 9 m-deep basement across the whole site, to create a consistent base and structural grid for the buildings above.
 We then worked with BAM Nuttall on the design and sequencing of the complex enabling works for the development.